-Watchers matter a lot in the digest cycle as it keeps track of its changing value.
+Watchers matter a lot in the digest cycle as it keeps track of their changing value.
 With every watcher, there is a watcher function that runs and checks the value until all watchers stop changing their values.

 Now comes a question: why does it matter?

 They slow down the speed of your application.
 But, at the same time, it does not mean you shouldn’t use them because if you don’t then you can’t use the two-way data binding feature.
-It’s better to have a maximum of a hundred watch functions as it does not have lots of impact on your application.
+It’s better to have a maximum of a hundred watch functions as it does not have a lot of impact on your application.

-While creating a directive in AngularJS, you can use it as an element, attribute, CSS class or comments.
+While creating a directive in AngularJS, you can use it as an element, attribute, CSS class or comment.
 But, if you don’t need to use CSS class and comment directives then you can disable them for better performance.

 When CSS is enabled it takes time for images and texts to load on the website.
 Hence, it’s better to disable it if there is no need or less need as it helps load your website faster.

 DOM stands for Document Object Model.
-It’s a programming interface used in HTML and XML documents and provides structured representation of documents.
-It defines ways you can access and manipulate it using scripting language.
+It’s a programming interface used in HTML and XML documents and provides a structured representation of documents.
+It defines ways you can access and manipulate it using a scripting language.

-HTML DOM looks like:
+HTML DOM looks like this:

 If you want users to not go through multiple pages and show them all the content on one page, then you can use pagination or infinite scroll.
 In AngularJS it provides you with a directive called ngInfiniteScroll to implement this.

 Let’s say your client is a small store owner and owns a website but does not need users to navigate within web pages on the website.
-Then with the help of this directive you can simply show them all the content on one page.
-As users scroll down, more content loads up for them; like news feed of any social media platform.
+Then with the help of this directive, you can simply show them all the content on one page.
+As users scroll down, more content loads up for them; like the news feed of any social media platform.

 If you don’t know what’s Lodash then here’s a quick definition.
-According to edpresso Lodash is:
+According to Edpresso Lodash is:

 The major reason for using it while developing your application is that it makes your AngularJS development tasks easy.
 You can simply import all of its functions with one line.

 It is useful to repeat the set of HTML functions n number of times.
-In simple terms we can say, it works as a loop.
+In simple terms, we can say, it works as a loop.
 But, it is not recommended to use ng-repeat every time as it can degrade the performance of web applications.
 It’s better to use its alternative, $interpolate.
 It renders your template for an object before converting the whole code in the DOM node and it does not affect the performance of your application.

 ng-if removes all the elements from DOM.
-So, if you don’t want to show the most of the code then you can choose it.
+So, if you don’t want to show most of the code then you can choose it.
 Whereas, if you want to hide some elements or show or hide CSS then ng-show is the choice.

 All product and company names are trademarks™, registered®, or copyright© trademarks of their respective holders.
 The use of them does not imply any affiliation with or endorsement by them.

-By: Maulik Shah
+By Maulik Shah